 published before.
 The contents of all forty-seven volumes of Thoreau's

-handwritten Journal will appear in sixteen printed volumes.
+handwritten Journal will appear in seventeen printed volumes.
 Our edition,

 based on a line-for-line transcript of the Journal manuscripts made for this